 There are few customers who have complained about the low-quality of the speaker that often causes distortion in case of high beats.
 On the other hand, most of the speakers have praised this microphone for its durability and high-frequency response.

-- LED audio holder
+- Features a handy audio holder

 This Audio-Technica microphone is the best overhead drum mics ideal for the studio use because it has extended frequency response that records sound with smoothness.
 It has a low-mass diaphragm that helps reduce the background noise and records transparent sound by removing low-frequency distortions.